 - Less muscle pain

-The most notable benefits are in terms of reduced fatigue and muscle recovery.
+The most notable benefits are in terms of reducing fatigue and muscle recovery.

 Now, is it worth supplementing with BCAA's?

-Those who already use a whey protein before and after training, will notice few benefits with BCAA's, since whey protein is naturally rich in these three amino acids, and each dose (of a good whey) brings on average 4g to 5g of BCAA's.
+Anyone who already uses whey protein before and after training will notice few benefits from BCAA's, as whey protein is naturally rich in these three amino acids, and each dose (of a good whey) brings an average of 4g to 5g of BCAA's.

-This does not mean that it is useless, it is just far from essential.
+This doesn't mean it's useless, it's just far from being essential.

-Supplementation with BCAA's makes sense at specific times, such as before, during and after training.
-This is where BCAA supplementation comes in, and it is very common to see these three amino acids in pre-workout supplements.
+Supplementing with BCAA's makes sense at specific times, such as before, during and after training..
+This is where supplementation with BCAA's comes in, and it is very common to see these three amino acids in pre-workout supplements.